 Figure 6.7.2-1 AIoT Authentication based on 5G-AKA

-AIoT NF sends authentication vector request to UDM/ARPF for AIoT device.
+AIoT NF sends authentication vector request to UDM/ARPF or authentication server of the 3rd party for AIoT device.
+The AIoT NF triggers the authentication before sends the Command to the AIoT device.

+The security credential(s) includes AIoT device ID and the root key, are stored in the UDM or the authentication server of the 3rd party

 UDM/ARPF calculates MAC with K (e.g. the root key of AIoT device) and RAND.